stedn/activnet/simulation/readme.txt

 For information on deployment terminology, go to http://www.mathworks.com/help.
 Select MATLAB Compiler >
-Getting Started > About Application Deployment > Deployment Product Terms in the MathWorks Documentation Center.
+Getting Started > About Application Deployment > Application Deployment Terms in the MathWorks Documentation Center.

 4. Appendix

 A. Linux x86-64 systems:
+   On the target machine, add the MATLAB runtime directory to the environment variable LD_LIBRARY_PATH by issuing the following commands:

-In the following directions, replace MCR_ROOT by the directory where the MATLAB Runtime is installed on the target machine.
+        NOTE: <mcr_root> is the directory where MATLAB runtime is installed on the target machine.

-(1) Set the environment variable XAPPLRESDIR to this value:

-    MCR_ROOT/v90/X11/app-defaults

-(2) If the environment variable LD_LIBRARY_PATH is undefined, set it to the concatenation of the following strings:

-    MCR_ROOT/v90/runtime/glnxa64:
-    MCR_ROOT/v90/bin/glnxa64:
-    MCR_ROOT/v90/sys/os/glnxa64:
-    MCR_ROOT/v90/sys/opengl/lib/glnxa64

-    If it is defined, set it to the concatenation of these strings:

-    ${LD_LIBRARY_PATH}:
-    MCR_ROOT/v90/runtime/glnxa64:
-    MCR_ROOT/v90/bin/glnxa64:
-    MCR_ROOT/v90/sys/os/glnxa64:
-    MCR_ROOT/v90/sys/opengl/lib/glnxa64
+            setenv LD_LIBRARY_PATH
+                $LD_LIBRARY_PATH:
+                <mcr_root>/v84/runtime/glnxa64:
+                <mcr_root>/v84/bin/glnxa64:
+                <mcr_root>/v84/sys/os/glnxa64:
+                <mcr_root>/v84/sys/opengl/lib/glnxa64
+            setenv XAPPLRESDIR <mcr_root>/v84/X11/app-defaults

-   For more detail information about setting the MATLAB Runtime paths, see Package and Distribute in the MATLAB Compiler documentation in the MathWorks Documentation Center.
+   For more detail information about setting the MATLAB runtime paths, see Distribution to End Users in the MATLAB Compiler documentation in the MathWorks Documentation Center.